NEXTENERGY FOUNDATION ENDOWMENT FUND

 EQ Investors (“EQ”) invests in companies and projects whose core products and services provide solutions to address global sustainability challenges.
 EQ uses the UN Sustainable Development Goals to select these solutions, and to avoid investments that prevent progress on the goals.
 For example, this includes investment themes:

 Disclaimer: All data and analysis provided by EQ Investors.
+Portfolio weightings as at 31 October 2024.
 Investing (e.g. buying shares in a company) does not create these outputs and outcomes: they are generated by the activities of our underlying portfolio holdings.
 An investment can be associated with these measures based on company disclosures and share of ownership.
-The impact made will differ depending on the amount invested and portfolio invested in.
-Data: All data has been collected from underlying investee company reporting, covering the reporting period 2022-23.
-Portfolio weightings are shown as of 9 April 2024.
-For an in-depth explanation of the impact measurement methodology see: eqinvestors.co.uk/positive-impact-methodology.
+The impact made is associated with the amount invested.
+For an in-depth explanation see: eqinvestors.co.uk/positive-impact-methodology.
 Household equivalents calculated using average UK household consumptions and emissions.

-This investment is advancing UN Sustainable Development Goal (SDG) 15: Life on Land.
+This investment is advancing UN Sustainable Development Goal Target (SDG) 9.4:

 Stewardship and Engagement